Ultrastrong tunable coupler between superconducting LC resonators: Conclusion

 \section{Conclusion}

 We implemented and evaluated the ultrastrong tunable coupler between resonators using an rf-SQUID.
 Our circuit model treating junctions as tunable inductances reproduces the experimental results very well.
 The fitting of the spectrum shows the high tunablity of the coupling constant $g_\mathrm{r}/2\pi$ from $-1086$ $\si{\mega\hertz}$ (antiferromagnetic) to 604 $\si{\mega\hertz}$ (ferromagnetic).
 Thus, our coupler achieves an ultrastrong coupling regime, and we observe a breaking of the rotational wave approximation in the spectrum measurement.
 Turning off the coupling is an important function to the construction of quantum devices.
 By comparison with crosstalk simulations, we confirms the existence of a zero-coupling point.
+We assume that this ultrastrong coupler is compatible not only with lumped element resonators but also with other shape of resonators such as coplanar waveguide resonator.
 On the basis of these results, our coupler could be used in a full coupling annealer, as well as in NISQ devices and quantum simulators that require more dense connections and/or coupling qubits far apart.
 It is also expected to be applied to the up- and down-conversions devices of photons or to research on quantum phenomena using ultrastrong coupling such as the generation of entanglement states.